Security FAQ

 Here's what you can expect from each export category:

-• Comments: This contains all comments from all organization and private conversations that you have access to.
-It excludes and any conversations that have been moved to the trash.
-Each organization's comments will be provided in a separate .csv file.
+* **Comments**: This contains all comments from all organization and private conversations that you have access to.
+Timestamps are included for each comment.

-• Conversations: This includes all data (such as messages (emails, SMS, etc.), comments, assignments, etc.) from all organization and private conversations that you have access to.
 It excludes any conversations that have been moved to the trash.
+Each organization's comments will be provided in a separate **.csv** file.

-Each organization's conversation data will be provided in a separate .json file.
+* **Conversations**: This includes all data (such as messages (emails, SMS, etc.), comments, assignments, etc.) from all organization and private conversations that you have access to.
+Timestamps are included for each message.
+It includes conversations marked as spam, but excludes any conversations that have been moved to the trash.
+Each organization's conversation data will be provided in a separate **.json** file.

 Technically speaking, it would be false to claim we cannot read your emails.
 Missive imports your emails via IMAP like any email app does and stores them in a database.
 This includes text content and attachments.
 Storing this data in our own database is the technical foundation of a collaborative product like Missive.
 Thus, we naturally have access to the database that contains your emails in order to manage and maintain it in good shape for Missive to operate properly.
 This is the same situation as with your main email provider (Gmail, Office 365, etc).